MinaTahaei/CodArt-Docs/Refactoring-Docs/docs/Refactorings/IVField.md

 <span style="color:darkblue;font-size:30px;">Introduction </span>

-Increase the visibility of a method from private to package, package to protected or protected to public.
+Increase the visibility of a field from private to package, package to protected or protected to public.

 Example: